-The information in this marketing material does not constitute a personal recommendation or personalised investment advice and such reports or opinions should not be the basis for making investment or strategic decisions.
+Research reports are prepared by SHB for information purposes only.
+The information in the research reports does not constitute a personal recommendation or personalised investment advice and such reports or opinions should not be the basis for making investment or strategic decisions.
 This document does not constitute or form part of any offer for sale or subscription of or solicitation of any offer to buy or subscribe for any securities nor shall it or any part of it form the basis of or be relied on in connection with any contract or commitment whatsoever.
 Past performance may not be repeated and should not be seen as an indication of future performance.
 The value of investments and the income from them may go down as well as up and investors may forfeit all principal originally invested.
 Investors are not guaranteed to make profits on investments and may lose money.
 Exchange rates may cause the value of overseas investments and the income arising from them to rise or fall.
+This research product will be updated on a regular basis.

-No part of this marketing material may be reproduced or distributed to any other person without the prior written consent of SHB.
+No part of SHB research reports may be reproduced or distributed to any other person without the prior written consent of SHB.
 The distribution of this document in certain jurisdictions may be restricted by law and persons into whose possession this document comes should inform themselves about, and observe, any such restrictions.